 - Customers damaging a product and claiming they received a defective product

 Customers who receive packing videos before their products arrive are less likely to return for a few reasons.
-First, your customers will appreciate the transparency and more likely to trust your brand.
+First, your customers will appreciate the transparency and be more likely to trust your brand.
 Second, there seems to be a deterrence effect on return frauds when there is clear evidence that your product or shipment had no problem.
 According to Return Logic, online retailers who use packing videos see a 40~50% decrease in their return rates.

 - Make sure your customer has sufficient information about your product